All Episodes

 And of course, you know, if it was Donald Trump, there would be one level of coverage.

-But now that this is now happening with many women with lots of video and lots of tapes and lots of pictures of Biden groping wives and daughters of Obama cabinet officials and other top Democrats, they've all been circulating for years.
+But now that this is now happening with many women with lots of video and lots of tapes and lots of pictures of Biden-groping wives and daughters of Obama cabinet officials and other top Democrats, they've all been circulating for years.

-People for years who talked about it.
+People for years have talked about it.

-And just I don't know at what point does it become creepy.
+And I just, I don't know at what point does it become creepy, but the double standard, I'll give you the double standard.

 Where is the talk about the rape allegation?